ToF-/Rent/Forth/ForthStory.md

     43 CASH
     PROFIT @ 4807 ?S

-To make this test past, we change the definition to store the maximum value of current profit value and the value in the plan
+To make this test past, we change the definition to keep the maximum value between current profit and the value found in the plan

     : CASH ( t -- update profit from plan at a given time ) PLAN@